 - What experiences and personal characteristics have allowed you to develop the skills necessary to be successful in PA school and to become an effective PA?

 - Evaluate a significant experience, achievement, or risk that you have taken and its impact on you and your desire to become a PA.

 - Describe what you have learned from the variety of health, wellness or patient-centered encounters you have observed or participated in and how this has shaped or impacted your interest in pursuing education toward being a PA.

 - How has your background and experience prepared you to interact effectively with individuals who are different from you in their social, cultural, or economic perspectives?

 - Describe the roles you have held since graduating from high school (outside of college classroom activities) including leadership, service, jobs and responsibilities, athletics, community activities, family, etc.

 If you'd like to be considered for St. Catherine University's Primary Care Scholarship, please also address the following question:

 What has motivated your desire to pursue primary care practice?
 Describe how you plan to make your goal of primary care practice a reality.

 Selection process and next steps

-Each application that has been completed, verified by CASPA and received by St. Catherine University by the deadline will be considered.
-Selected qualified applicants will be contacted for a personal interview in October with the MPAS Admission Committee, which evaluates the applicant's background, qualifications and potential.
+Each application that has been completed by the deadline and verified by CASPA will be considered.
+Selected qualified applicants will be contacted for a personal interview in late October/early November with the MPAS Admission Committee, which evaluates the applicant's background, qualifications and potential.
 Fulfillment of the MPAS admission requirements does not guarantee admission to the program.
 No credentials will be returned to the applicant.